 The Australia-ASEAN Emerging Leaders Program (A2ELP) has been designed to create meaningful people to people links between entrepreneurs across Asia.
 The focus of the program this year will be in the social impact space.
-The program will bring together ten social entrepreneurs from South-East Asia and five from Australia to take part in a series of innovative learning and development opportunities in 2017.
+The program will bring together eleven social entrepreneurs from South-East Asia and four from Australia to take part in a series of innovative learning and development opportunities in 2017.

 The program is designed for individuals who have up to 2/3 years of experience working in organisations that generate social impact.
 The program is looking for applicants with proposals to expand a social enterprise or create a new social venture.
 Participation in this program is fully funded, including travel and accommodation in Australia.

 - build knowledge of scalable business models to create long term social impact

 - develop skills to engage a range of stakeholders, including pitches to potential investors